 The path of the refrigerant reverses to move indoor heat outside.
 Now the indoor coil acts as the evaporator (cooling coil), enabling the refrigerant to pick up interior heat as it vaporizes.
 After being pumped through the compressor and into the outdoor coil, the indoor heat is "dumped" outside and the refrigerant expands and cools before returning to the interior coil.

 If your interested in upgrading your current heating system to high efficiency heat pump, the local experts at Pipe Works Services, Inc. are here to help.
 We provide quality heat pump system installation and replacement services, and we can help you reduce your home's heating costs.
 Call us today at 1-844-884-5409 or contact us online to get started with a free estimate!
-We proudly service Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne, and throughout the surrounding areas.
+We proudly service Chatham, Madison, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and throughout the surrounding areas.

 our service area